dolph/voice-of-the-customer/README.md

 This will build the code into a folder called dist that will contain 3 sub-folders.
 If any error occurred, then the build wasn't successful and is probably a dependency issue or install that wasn't ran or successful.

-## Running the app on Bluemix
+## Running the app on IBM Cloud

 1. Open the `manifest.yml` file and change the `name` and `host` values to your application name.
 The host you choose will determinate the subdomain of your application's URL:  `<host>.mybluemix.net`

-2. Connect to Bluemix in the command line tool and follow the prompts to log in
+2. Connect to IBM Cloud in the command line tool and follow the prompts to log in

   ```
   $ cf login -a https://api.ng.bluemix.net
   ```
-3. Push the app to Bluemix, but don't start it yet.
+3. Push the app to IBM Cloud, but don't start it yet.
 We would need to bind the services to the new application before starting it up.

   ```
   $ cf push
   ```

-4. The application should now be running on Bluemix.
+4. The application should now be running on IBM Cloud.
 You can access the application URL using the application name you defined in the manifest.yml file with a '.mybluemix.net' appended to it.

 5. The application is secured with a username and password.
 By default the credentials are username = watson and password = p@ssw0rd.